Does Quizlet Have Spaced Repetition? [Tested 2026]

 Why does Quizlet spacing reset when I start a new session?

 Quizlet's Learn algorithm was built for users who study a set once or twice over four days or less (95% of users per Quizlet's own 2017 engineering post).
-Classical SRS intervals of days or weeks don't fit that pattern, so the free-tier Learn mode optimizes for in-session prioritization rather than long-term scheduling.
+Classical SRS intervals of days or weeks don't fit that pattern, so a one-off Learn session optimizes in-session prioritization rather than long-term scheduling.
 LearnClash instead schedules questions at stage-specific cooldowns (7 days at Learning, 90 days at Known) across every duel, and a wrong answer drops an item one stage rather than resetting it.